 Which Music Streaming App Is Best?

-If I could only choose one music streaming app to use, I would probably go with Spotify for its massive library of music and beautiful-yet-practical interface, but I’d also greatly miss all of the other apps.
+There are plenty of ways to stream music for free online, but if I could only choose one music streaming app to use, I would probably go with Spotify for its massive library of music and beautiful-yet-practical interface, but I’d also greatly miss all of the other apps.

 Do pay special attention to YouTube Music.
 The concept is wonderful, and if it’s this good at launch, one can only imagine how much better it will be given another year or two of serious development.